actoron/jadex-v/README.md

 ## Description

-Jadex V is a versatile framework designed with a focus on modularity and simplicity, enabling a wide range of customizations with ease.
+Jadex V is a versatile framework for actor and distributed service programming.
+It has been designed with a focus on modularity and simplicity, enabling a wide range of customizations with ease.
 By breaking down functionalities into separate modules, Jadex V adopts a feature-oriented approach that fosters flexibility and adaptability.
 Its architecture is rooted in the Java service locator pattern, allowing seamless integration of various features by simply adding modules to the classpath.

 Project news can be found [here](news.md)